UPAC REQUESTOR HANDBOOK

 The following are points of contact that may be helpful as reference throughout the UPAC process.

-- Funding Restrictions
+2. Funding Restrictions

 2.1.
-Repercussions of Violating Policy
+Policy Violations

 2.2.
 Maximum Use of UPAC Funds

 2.3.
-Limitations on SIF Fund Use
+Limitations on Student Initiated Fee (SIF) Fund Use

-- Funding CANNOT be discriminatory, arbitrary, or capricious.
+• Funding CANNOT be discriminatory, arbitrary, or

-- Viewpoint neutrality must be followed when allocating any Student Fees.
+• Viewpoint neutrality must be followed when allocating any Student Fees.
 Based on court decisions, allocating boards must make decisions that are viewpoint neutral, which is defined as decisions that are not based on religious, political, or personal views.
 Furthermore, all viewpoints, including those that are controversial, must have an equal chance of receiving funding.
-However, it is not required that all groups be funded equally or that opposite views have to be funded.
+However, it is not required that all groups be funded equally or that opposite views must be funded.
 The same criteria used for other events, such as student interest and involvement, can be used to determine funding amounts for potentially controversial programs.

-- With approval from the sponsoring organization and the allocating body, a separate group may sell a commodity or raise funds at a SFB-sponsored event.
-One registered student organization may conduct approved fund-raising activities at SFB-supported events provided the main purpose of the activity being supported by the fee is not fund-raising and the event is free and open to the University community.
+• With approval from the sponsoring organization and the allocating body, a separate group may sell a commodity or raise funds at an SFB-sponsored One registered student organization may conduct approved fund-raising activities at SFB-supported events provided the main purpose of the activity being supported by the fee is not fund-raising and the event is free and open to the University community.
 A student who attends said event and does not donate must be able to gain the same experience from said event as someone who donates to the fund-raiser and attends said event.
 All proceeds from the fund-raiser must go toward a charity or philanthropy as defined by the IRS, and in the case of a US-based organization, has 501c3 tax exempt status or is a recognized student organization of The Pennsylvania State University.
 The registered student organization wishing to raise funds at an event supported by the Student Fee, but sponsored by another registered student organization, must have the permission of the sponsoring registered student organization to raise funds at the event.
 The sponsoring registered student organization of the event will have the final determination in the selection of the group to conduct the fund-raising activity.
-All fund-raising activities must be approved in advance by the Campus Allocation Committee and follow theh procedures outlined in Policies and Rules for Student Organizations.
+All fund-raising activities must be approved in advance by the Campus Allocation Committee and follow the procedures outlined in Policies and Rules for Student Organizations.

-- Activities sponsored by the SFB must be open to all University students at the campus that is funding the event.
-When funding events, campuses should consider the balance of accommodating fee-paying students and possibly accommodating guests.
+• Activities sponsored by the SFB must be open to all University students at the campus that is funding the When funding events, campuses should consider the balance of accommodating fee-paying students and possibly accommodating guests.
 In determining whether to make an event open to guests, campuses will be mindful of risk management issues, being welcoming to adult learners and their family members, and other students with varying needs.

-- Student Fees shall not be used to backfill expenses from the general funds budget, nor should the Student Fee be used to replace what is currently funded through the general funds.
+• Student Fees shall not be used to backfill expenses from the general funds budget, nor should the Student Fee be used to replace what is currently funded through the general funds.

-- Any organization receiving funds directly from the SFB may not request additional funds from a Campus Allocation Committee.
+• Any organization receiving funds directly from the SFB may not request additional funds from a Campus Allocation Committee.

-- Money may be used for wages (preferably for students) and, in the case of services, salaries.
+• Money may be used for wages (preferably for students) and, in the case of services, salaries.
 In some cases, wages for professional staff may be appropriate when student employees with appropriate time and/or experience are not available.
-Approval for use of activity fee money for specific salaries must be given by the Student Fee Board and must be endorsed by both the Vice President for Student Affairs and the President.
+Approval for use of activity fee money for specific salaries must be given by the Student Fee Board and must be endorsed by both the Vice President for Student Affairs and the

-- UPUA, GPSA, or CCSG must take part in the planning of any event for which they are a co-sponsor.
+1. UPUA, GPSA, or CCSG must take part in the planning of any event for which they are a co-sponsor.
 Organizations must go before these student governments and ask them to cover specific expenses of their program.

 2.4.
 Items that will not be Funded